chinapedia/wikipedia.ko/Page/T.I..md

 7. No Mercy (2010년)
 8. Trouble Man : Heavy Is The Head (2012년)
 9. Paperwork (2014)
-10. Paperwork: The Return (TBA)
+10. Paperwork : The Return (TBA)
-11. Paperwork: Love and Liability (TBA)
+11. Paperwork : Love and Liability (TBA)

 ## 출연